route360/r360-py/README.md

                               The area threshold of a hole inside a polygon (in meters squared). (default: None)
-        --simplify SIMPLIFY   The threshold (in meter) that should be used for Douglas-Puecker (before buffering, max 500m).
+        --simplify SIMPLIFY   The threshold (in meter) that should be used for Douglas-Peucker (before buffering, max 500m).
                               (default: None)
         --srid SRID           The target SRID (Spatial Reference System Identifier), all that are supported via PostGIS. (default: None) --quadrantSegments QUADRANTSEGMENTS
-                              The number of quadrant segements (max 8), see: http://postgis.net/docs/ST_Buffer.html. (default:
+                              The number of quadrant segments (max 8), see: http://postgis.net/docs/ST_Buffer.html. (default:
                               None)
         --frameDuration FRAMEDURATION